 The C alternative for 4/4 time is not a capital letter for ‘Common’.
 In old music the letter O was used for 3-time as it was believed to represent the trinity and the circle was held to be the symbol of perfection.
 Music in 2- or 4-time was represented by a broken C representing an imperfect or incomplete circle.

-Probably 90 percent of western music is written in 4/4 time – and 99.9 percent of rock and pop!
-3/4 is waltz time, much popularised by Johann Strauss who wrote the most famous waltz of all time – the Blue Danube – which gained a second round of fame in the film, 2001: A Space Odyssey.
+Probably 90 per cent of western music is written in 4/4 time – and 99.9 per cent of rock and pop!
+3/4 is waltz time, much popularized by Johann Strauss who wrote the most famous waltz of all time – the Blue Danube – which gained the second round of fame in the film, 2001: A Space Odyssey.